 1.5.8 Automobile or towed vehicle speed limit in the pit area is 5 mph for safety of all participants.

-1.5.9 Personal golf karts, ATVs, 4-wheelers, etc. are prohibited in the pit area unless approval has been granted by the HRKC Board of Directors.
+1.5.9 Personal golf karts, ATVs, 4-wheelers, etc. are prohibited in the pit area unless approval has been granted by Langley Speedway.

 1.6 Conduct and Appearance

-1.6.1 Drivers shall conduct themselves in an orderly manner.
-Physical violence, verbal abuse, or threats to any individual, race official, participant, spectator, etc. is prohibited and will result in immediate disqualification of the driver (DQ), ejection from the event, and/or suspension from future events.
+1.6.1 Participants (to include drivers, family, crew and all others in the pit area) shall conduct themselves in an orderly manner.
+Physical violence, verbal abuse, or threats to any individual, race official, participant, spectator, etc. is prohibited and will result in immediate nullification of driver results, ejection from the event, and/or suspension from future events.

 1.6.2 Drivers are held directly responsible for the actions of their entire crew, team, and teammates.

 1.6.3 Persons competing in any event shall make it his/her duty to present a neat appearance.
 Shoes and shirts are required in the pits and grid area.
 Offensive clothing is prohibited.